OpenGeoMetadata/opengeometadata.github.io/docs/create-metadata.md

 **Option B: Create metadata in the OGM schema directly**

 Other repositories skip Option A and create records directly in the OpenGeoMetadata metadata schema.
 Although users benefit from the more complete information that can be added to an FGDC or ISO document, these standards are not needed to run GeoBlacklight.
 These repositories often use a spreadsheet or a Dublin-Core-based metadata editor to create the records.
 Scripts can be used to convert spreadsheets (in .csv format) to JSON in the OpenGeoMetadata schema.
-See [Workflows and Tools](/workflows-and-tools.md) for example scripts.
+See [Metadata Processing Scripts](../scripts) for example scripts.

 ### For resources with existing metadata files